-I am a married, Caucasian male, in my upper-60’s, born and raised in the US midwest, where I still make my home.
+I am a married, retired, Caucasian male, in my upper-60’s, born and raised in the US midwest, where I still make my home.
 I have spent my entire working career as a licensed social worker specializing in health and mental health care.
 I have practiced social work in the Army, in hospitals, in home health care and hospice agencies, and in private practice.
 I have worked in administrative, consulting, mentoring, teaching, and clinical positions.
-I am retired, although I still see a few clients occasionally.
 I served on several community boards through the years, and still do.
 I have two masters degrees, a few other credentials, and a bunch of letters after my name, none of which mean much of anything unless you are good at what you do.
 I think that I was, as I spent the last 16 years of my career operating my own successful counseling practice, helping individuals and their families deal with the changes that accompany aging.
 I have been blessed in that I was able to provide employment for several other social workers in all of the settings where I worked.

 I was born into the Protestant church, and have been active in congregational activities and leadership positions all of my life.
+My views on religion are expressed in posts categorized under FAITH and RELIGION.
 My views on Christianity, as currently practiced in the United States, are discussed in the blog: Reflections on the American Christian Church.